narenderpanwar/certified-kubernetes-administrator-course-notes/docs/02-Core-Concepts/10-Kube-Proxy.md

 - ![kube-proxy](../../images/kube-proxy.PNG)

-We can see Ip rules using the below command
+We can see the Ip rules using the below command:

 ```
  sudo iptables -L -t nat

 ```